ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 ```

 - The `-mvn` option specifies the Maven dependency of the Java library required to generate bindings.
-- The `-o` option specifies the output directory in which the generated bindings are stored.
-In this case, the tool is instructed to store bindings inside the `yamlparser` module.
 - The argument list specifies the Java class names.

 The `bindgen` tool generates bindings for: